 5 – Pre-Event Game Plan

-You may enter Animal Kingdom early at 7:00 pm and we really encourage you to do so.
+You may enter Animal Kingdom early at 7:00 pm, and we really encourage you to do so.
 Use this time to ride attractions that will not be open during the event, especially the ones involving animals, such as the Safari.
+The event begins at 9:00 pm and runs through midnight.

 6 – Open Attractions